 0xEF01.
 It is 2 bytes long and the high byte is always transferred first.

 - Address : This is the 32-bit address of the scanner module.
 The module will accept instructions only if the address we are sending matches the address stored in the module.
 The default address is

 - Packet Identifier : This determines what type of packet we’re sending or receiving.
 It is 1 byte long and depending on the value the packet types can be,

 0x02: Data packet.
 A data packet must be followed by a command packet or acknowledge packet.

 0x07: Acknowledge packet.
 It is sent by the module in response to a command.

 - Packet Length : This is the total length of Packet Content and Checksum in bytes.
-Maximum length is 256 bytes and high byte is transferred first.
+The maximum length is 256 bytes and the high byte is transferred first.

 - Checksum : This is the arithmetic sum of all bytes in Packet Identifier, Packet Length and Packet Content.
 Overflowing bits are ignored.
-High byte is always transferred first.
+MSB part is always transferred first.